 Who is Actualize for?

 Aspiring software engineers who have no experience or background in the field could benefit from the Actualize bootcamp.
 People who are willing to put in the work and time to learn will succeed.
+The program is likely a good fit for people who live in Chicago or want to work there.

 What does Actualize cost?
 How much work is involved?